MaterializeInc/materialize/misc/dbt-materialize/README.md

 `cluster`                            | `string`  | The cluster to use to create the index.
 If unspecified, indexes will be created in the cluster used to create the materialization.
 `default`                            | `bool`    | Default: `False`.
 If set to `True`, creates a default index that uses all columns.

-### Additional macros

-We provide a `materialize-dbt-utils` package with Materialize-specific implementations of dispatched macros from `dbt-utils`.
-To use this package in your dbt project, check the latest installation instructions in [dbt Hub](https://hub.getdbt.com/materializeinc/materialize_dbt_utils/latest/).

 ### Seeds

 [`dbt seed`](https://docs.getdbt.com/reference/commands/seed/) will create a